nikigawlik/gdmc_http_interface/README.md

 - For most, if not all, changes to the build.gradle file to take effect Gradle will need to be invoked to re-evaluate the project, this can be done through Refresh buttons in the Gradle panels of both the previously mentioned IDEs.

-I personnaly would go for IntelliJ.
+I personally would go for IntelliJ.

 #### Generating IDE Launch/Run Configurations: